Three Options to Send to the Printer

 Available on the first floor of the library and Learning Resource Center (LLRC).

-Bring a USB Flash/Travel Drive to save your work, the computers will not save any work to your desktop or documents folder.
+Bring a USB Flash/Travel Drive to save your work, or save all your work to a Cloud account.
+The computers will not save any work to your desktop or documents folder.

 Please note: the computers, printers, photocopy machines, and circulation desk power-down 15 minutes before the LLRC building closes.